Izzet Orujova: Academic career

 Orujova was one of the first female students of chemistry in Azerbaijan and the country's first female oil engineer.
 While a student, she also worked as a typist to help support her family.
 In 1932, Orujova graduated from the Azerbaijan State Oil and Industry University in Baku as a petrochemical technologist.
 As a scientist, Orujova developed new methods for producing oil additives, which improved the quality of motor oils.
 She worked at the Azerbaijan State Oil and Industry University from 1932 to 1959.
 Her improvements to motor oils were important for the war effort of the Soviet Union in World War II and she worked continuously on oils throughout the war.

 Orujova defended her doctoral thesis in 1947, becoming a Doctor of Technical Sciences.
 From 1959 to 1967, she worked as a laboratory director at the Institute of Petrochemical Processes in Baku.
 In 1972 Orujova became a professor and the director of the Institute of Inorganic and Physical Chemistry of the Academy of Sciences of the Azerbaijan SSR.
 She was one of the first Azerbaijani women to work as an academic at the Academy of the Sciences, working there until 1971.
-Later she worked at the Institute of Additive Chemistry, from 1971 to 1983, as the head of its additive composition preparation laboratory.
+From 1971 to 1983 she worked as the head of the additive composition preparation laboratory at the Institute of Additive Chemistry.

-As a scientist, Orujova represented chemistry in Azerbaijan internationally and held talks in countries such as Portugal, Hungary, Germany and Canada.
+As a scientist, Orujova represented chemistry in Azerbaijan internationally and gave talks in countries such as Portugal, Hungary, Germany and Canada.
 She was a chairman of the German-Azerbaijani Friendship Society and was on the editorial board of the Azerbaijani Soviet Encyclopedia (1976–1987).
 In total, she authored more than 300 scientific works.
 Orujova was awarded with the State Prize of the Azerbaijan SSR in 1970.
-She was throughout her scientific career also awarded numerous other awards, including the Order of Lenin, the Order of the October Revolution, the Order of the Red Banner of Labour, and the Order of the Badge of Honour.
+Throughout her scientific career she was awarded numerous other awards, including the Order of Lenin, the Order of the October Revolution, the Order of the Red Banner of Labour, and the Order of the Badge of Honour.
 The Badge of Honour was awarded to her for her contributions to the Soviet war effort in World War II.